Meal costs can be claimed only for travel longer than 24 hours. For details and exceptions, see Claiming M&IE.

 - An overnight stay and you provided a lodging receipt to your department's travel approver

-- A working meal scheduled as an integral part of a meeting or conference
+- A working meal scheduled as an integral part of a conference

 Travel longer than 24 hours:

 - You can consecutively claim the allowable maximum amount only on a rare occasion.
 There are no exceptions based on location or high-cost area.
-If actual expenses exceed the maximum of $71 per day, use the Notes section of the Meals tab in MyTravel to explain.
+If actual expenses meet or exceed the maximum of $74 per day and you are claiming the $74 maximum, use the Notes section of the Meals tab in MyTravel to explain.